nbam1/Vanguard-Charitable-Competitors/README.md

 ## Development server

-To start a local development server, navigate to the frontend folder and run:
+To start a local development server, navigate to the frontend folder in the terminal and run:

 ```bash
 ng serve
 ```

-Additionally, to get the backend to run, first open a second terminal, navigate to the backend folder, and run:
+Additionally, to get the backend to run, open a second terminal, navigate to the backend folder, and run:

 ```bash
 uvicorn app:ap --reload
 ```

-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
+Once the frontend server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.
+The backend server will run on http://127.0.0.1:8000, but there is no need to go to the backend server url.
+It only needs to run properly in the background for the app to function as intended.

 ## Building